was111607/leb-full/docs/_build/html/_sources/configure/system_config.rst.txt

 Database Selection and Configuration
 =====================================

+Note: To ensure that the default server is functional, selecting an existing database server to connect to as well as the option to modify the pre-filled current database server settings (set during installation) are disabled for the beta test.

 * The database server to be used by your Local EnteroBase can be selected at this stage, between one that is set up during installation of the Singularity container or an existing database server if you have one.

   * We recommend using the PostgreSQL version 10.14 database server set up during installation of the Singularity container as we have used this to develop Local EnteroBase.